sampod/automationphat-mqtt/README.md

 # automationphat-mqtt
-Read automationphat analog inputs and send it to MQTT server
+Reads automationphat analog inputs and send it to MQTT server.
+Requires pimoroni automationphat libraries.